fhiso/legacy-format/dates.md

 on which subsequent years were leap years, and this standard does not require any particular interpretation.
-Applications *may* do any of the above and remain *conformant*; they *may* also reject anything after year XVII as not being *well-formed dates*.
+Applications *may* do any of the above and remain *conformant*; they *may* also reject anything after year XVII as not being *well-formed*.

 A *date* which uses a *calendar day* number which is greater than the number of *calendar days* in the specified year and month is not a